artth02/Bastion/README.md

     window.socket = io.connect('http://localhost:10008/bastion/notification');
 ```

-After you connected at bastion, you'll recive a event called 'connect', it mean you have a successfull connection.
+After you connected at bastion, you'll recive a event called 'connect', it means you have connected successfully.
 [See more socket io events in this topic](http://stackoverflow.com/questions/24224287/list-of-socket-io-events) <br />
 You can implement an event listener as it:

 ``` javascript